These states are ending unemployment benefits and $300 bonus this week

-Another eight states ended pandemic-related unemployment benefits over the weekend, with eight more states planning to do the same thing this weekend.
-So far, 26 states have pledged to end participation in federal unemployment programs before the Sept.
-6 federal cutoff.
-That leaves the long-term unemployed and freelancers without jobless aid in more than half of US states.
+On Friday, a state court judge ruled that Indiana Gov. Eric Holcomb must continue participating in the enhanced federal unemployment programs.
+Indiana is among 26 states that opted to halt the enhanced benefits -- which include $300 weekly bonus checks and coverage for freelancers -- this summer, before their federal expiration on Sept.
+6. The Indiana judge stated that the governor's decision had violated state law and that it was causing the plaintiffs "irreparable harm" by eliminating recipents' ability to pay rent, basic medical expenses and child care.

-The last reported unemployment claims on June 17 was 412,000 -- an increase of 37,000 from the previous week.
-State governors opting out of the extra unemployment coverage say that it's preventing workers from filling open positions.
-The White House has responded by saying that states are free to make their own decisions and that the federal government won't intervene.
-And President Joe Biden recently indicated that he doesn't plan to extend those benefits beyond Labor Day.
+As of Sunday, 22 states have taken away the extra jobless aid, leaving the long-term unemployed and millions more in the lurch.
+Governors have claimed that the supplemental money prevents workers from filling open positions, but job searches haven't picked up in the states that already ended benefits.
+The White House has said states can make their own decisions and that the federal government cannot intervene.

-As we receive more information, we'll continue to update this story.
+Could the recent ruling in Indiana be the first of many?
+We'll continue to update this story as we receive more information.
 In the meantime, you may be interested in knowing that the IRS has been refunding people who were taxed on their 2020 unemployment benefits, and some states are offering a back-to-work bonus to fill jobs.
 Here's more information about the advanced child tax credit payments starting July 15 and stimulus "plus-up" payments.

-Citing labor shortages, state governors say pandemic-related unemployment benefits discourage workers from taking jobs.
+Citing labor shortages, state governors say pandemic-related unemployment benefits produce limited incentives for workers to take jobs.
 Many economists and analysts disagree, noting that several factors are preventing people from finding suitable work -- including low wages, lack of child care and fear of contracting COVID-19.

 Here are the new end dates for the 26 states announcing an early halt to enhanced jobless benefits.
-If your state is not listed below, those benefits are set to expire on Labor Day.
+(We kept Indiana on this list, though the recent ruling means that those benefits will be reinstated.)
+If your state is not listed below, those benefits are set to expire on Labor Day (Sept.
+6).

 Early end dates for enhanced jobless benefits in 26 states